antonkomarev/github-profile-views-counter/README.md

 #### Color

-You could pick any HEX color or pick from a predefined set of named colors (`blue` is the default).
+You could use any valid HEX color or pick from a predefined set of named colors (`blue` is the default).

 | color | demo |
 | ----- | ---- |